badsectorlabs/ludus/docs/docs/troubleshooting/kali.md

 }

 ```
-That at least gets you a base Kali tempalte, but without KasmVNC.
+That at least gets you a base Kali template, but without KasmVNC.
-You can install the KasmVNC manually, but ansible won't go past the error
+You can install the KasmVNC manually, but ansible won't go past the error.

-# Kali GRUB install error
+## Kali GRUB install error

 Your Kali install may fail with a GRUB boot loader error (as of 2024-02-08)